ictvoip/ictvoip-docs/docs/source/index.rst

 * **Web Servers**: Apache, LiteSpeed, Nginx
 * **Databases**: MySQL 5.7+, MariaDB 10.3+

-You may contact us for a 14day Trial for your FusionPBX and WHMCS systems:
+You may contact us for a limited Trial for your FusionPBX and WHMCS.
+Please be sure to indicate your current setup and confirguration based on our requirements which must be met first.
+Indicate if you require installation assistance for your Test Environment:
-`ictVoIP Billing Software Contact <https://www.icttech.ca/contact.php>`_
+`ictVoIP Billing for FusionPBX Software Contact <https://www.icttech.ca/contact.php>`_

 🚀 Installation & Setup
 =======================